bhandariarun/NEPSE_ANALYSIS/README.md

 # NEPSE_ANALYSIS_PROJECT
--When you start your project you have to activate venv
+-When you start your project you have to activate venv because venv cannot affect other project when we install package or upgrate the version in the current project

-cmd
+cmd(according to our projects)
 -Python3 -m venv venv

 -Then venv/Scrpits/activate